The Restaurant Staffing Crisis Hit Working Mothers Hard. What Are The Solutions?

 For working mothers in the hospitality industry, options are limited, but creative solutions have included everything from flexible working patterns, turning to community for support, and even shortening the work week to allow for a more sympathetic work-life balance geared towards those with young children.

 Natalia Ribbe, owner of Barletta in Margate and co-founder of Good Shift (formerly Ladies of Restaurants), says: “I’m not a mother and I do stress about the idea that if I had a kid I wouldn’t be able to have this business.
-But it be that we can have families and work in this industry.
+But it has to be that we can have families and work in this industry.
 I do think as an industry, we need to be better about it and be more vocal about it.
-We ask: are we having a staffing crisis because of our shift patterns and the way we have been operating isn’t conducive to modern families?”
+We have to ask: are we having a staffing crisis because of our shift patterns and the way we have been operating isn’t conducive to modern families?”

 Ribbe has a couple of mothers on the roster at Barletta, one of whom does shifts that fit around the school run.
 “Honestly it works really well for us because we have strong daytime trade, and we need her at those peak times.”